 Stress is an often overlooked reason why snakes won't eat.
 New enclosures, other snakes in the enclosure, or too much handling can cause your ball python to get stressed out and not want to eat.

 Differences in prey will also cause a picky snake to stop eating.
 The smell, the size, whether the prey is alive, freshly killed, or frozen and then thawed, the kind of prey and even the color of the prey can all determine whether or not your snake is going to take in his meal.

 My Ball Python Hasn't Eaten for Awhile.
 What Can I Do to Get Him to Eat?

 Second, if the prey is pre-killed, make sure it is warm.
-You can achieve this by placing the prey in some hot water for a minute or two if it was not freshly killed.
+You could achieve this by placing the prey in some hot water for a minute or two if it was not freshly killed.

-If your ball still won't eat, try cutting the pre-killed prey open to expose the blood and entice your snake with the scent.
+If your ball still doesn't eat, try cutting the pre-killed prey open to expose the blood and entice your snake with the scent.
 Using long tongs, hemostats, or feeding forceps to dangle and wiggle the food in front of your snake can also be helpful, especially if your ball prefers eating live prey.
 Soaking the pre-killed prey in some warmed low or no sodium chicken broth can help add an attractive scent to the food as well.

 If you've tried all of the above tricks and your ball python still won't eat, get him checked out by an exotics vet.
 Your vet may recommend force feeding depending on how old the snake is, what his body condition score is, and how long he has gone without eating.
-Force feeding is simple but you must be careful to avoid injuring your snake's fangs.
+Force feeding is simple, but you must be careful to avoid injuring your snake's fangs.